empratur256/jwt/README.md

 =======
 A simple library to encode and decode JSON Web Tokens (JWT) in PHP, conforming to [RFC 7519](https://tools.ietf.org/html/rfc7519).

+This package has the ability to log out and is shared with the Laravel and Lumens framework.
+With this package, a Macro service can be designed and used to provide authentication services among all Laravel and Lumens packages with a constant.

 Installation
 ------------